peteroupc/peteroupc.github.io/bernoulli.md

 | min(2 * _&lambda;_, 1 &minus; _&#x03F5;_) | [0, 1] | Yes; continuous and polynomially bounded on domain (Huber 2014, introduction)<sup>[**(4)**](#Note4)</sup>. |
 | 0 if _&lambda;_ = 0, or exp(&minus;1/_&lambda;_) otherwise | [0, 1] | No; not polynomially bounded since it moves away from 0 more slowly than any polynomial. |
 | &#x03F5; if _&lambda;_ = 0, or exp(&minus;1/_&lambda;_) + &#x03F5; otherwise | [0, 1] | Yes; continuous and bounded away from 0 and 1. |

+If _f_'s domain includes 0 and/or 1 (so that the input coin is allowed to return 0 every time or 1 every time, respectively), then _f_ can be a factory function only if&mdash;

+1. _f_ is constant on its domain, or is continuous and polynomially bounded on its domain, and
+2. _f_(0) equals 0 or 1 whenever 0 is in the domain of _f_, and
+3. _f_(1) equals 0 or 1 whenever 1 is in the domain of _f_,

+unless outside randomness (besides the input coin) is available.

 <a id=Algorithms></a>
 ## Algorithms